-Here at Priory Kitchen Studio, we are kitchen specialists.
+Here at Priory Kitchen Studio, we are Preston’s leading kitchen specialists.
 From the work-surfaces to the cabinets, from traditional styles, to the contemporary, we know how to create a space that will really stand out.
 This includes the kitchen cabinet doors, which are actually more important than you might think.
-From the style and design, to the material choices, kitchen cabinet doors need to be both visually appealing and practical.
-As a result, we have produced this guide to material choices for kitchen cabinet doors.
+One of the key considerations is the cabinet door material.
+So what are the options?

 Post formed doors